Special Educational Needs Information

 We monitor each child’s learning carefully to ensure they are making progress at least in-line with national expectations.
 When a child is not making expected progress and this cannot be addressed by the methods routinely used by class teachers, we may assign them to a ”targeted support/ intervention” group.
 This is a group of children who benefit from working in a small group to get back on-track with their learning.
 These groups focus on the particular areas children need to grasp to enable them to make progress to the next level and often last for a specified number of weeks, up to 16 weeks, depending on the programme.

 Some children may need more long-term support or may have specific difficulties relating to particular medical, cognitive or behavioural conditions.
-In these cases, we devise an additional SEN Support Plan (currently called an IEP), setting detailed short-term targets and we may assign additional adult support to help the child to achieve these.
+In these cases, we devise an additional SEN Support Plan (currently called a My Plan), setting detailed short-term targets and we may assign additional adult support to help the child to achieve these.

 Some children may also benefit from being supported by staff from outside agencies.
 We work closely with the Devon Psychology Service, the School Nursing Team, Speech and Language Service, Communication and Interaction team and the Integrated Children’s Services, locally based.